lunarpools/lunarpools/README.md

 — HI IM LUNARPOOLS

-an artist, animator, and indie show creator
 <details>
-  <summary>Click here to expand</summary>

-  This is the hidden text that appears when the dropdown is clicked.
+  <summary>About me</summary>
+  im an artist, animator, and indie show creator !! im in a LOT of fandoms but my main ones are Sonic, Dodge&Laffy, and Needy Streamer Overload. i really like cute things and im very into cutecore/jojifuku fashion >_<

 </details>